bueda/tornado-boilerplate/README.md

 `js` - Just like the `css` block, use the `js` block for page-specific Javascript files when you don't want to wipe out the site-wide defaults in `site_js`.

+#### TODO

+This needs to be tested with Tornado's templating language.
+A quick look at the documentation indicates that this basic template is compatible, but none of our Tornado applications are using templates at the moment, so it hasn't been tested.

+The boilerplate also needs to create a template Loader that looks in the proper directories - i.e. both the root `templates/` and `templates/` subdirectories in each handler.

 ### vendor

 Python package dependencies installed as git submodules. pip's support for git